 Most WordPress translation plugins need to add compatibility for a certain popup plugin in order to make its content translatable, while others simply won’t work.
 Since there are a ton of pop-up plugins to choose from, it’s easy to get lost.

-Due to its front-end translation interface TranslatePress will help you translate popup content independently of the tool used to create it.
+Due to its front-end visual translation interface TranslatePress will help you translate popup content independently of the tool used to create it.
 The same goes for forms, WooCommerce products or Gutenberg blocks for that matter.

 Below we’re going to go into the exact steps needed to translate the content of any popup into multiple languages.